What Is Lyme Disease?

 How Do People Get Lyme Disease?

 As in dogs, people are infected through the bite of an infected tick.
-Though the disease is considered zoonotic because both dogs and people can become infected, people are not typically infected directly from their dog.
+Though the disease is considered zoonotic, people are not typically infected directly from their dog.
 However, dogs and other pets can be responsible for carrying infected ticks into the home environment which may place you and your family at risk.

 Dogs are considered to be a sentinel for human Lyme disease.
 Areas which see a large number of dogs infected with Lyme disease also tend to see larger numbers of people infected as well.